Operation Herrick

+Preceding operations

-Operation Herrick superseded two previous efforts in Afghanistan.
-The first of these was Operation Veritas, which consisted of support during the United States invasion of Afghanistan in October 2001.
-The last major action of this was a sweep in east Afghanistan by 1,700 Royal Marines during Operation Jacana, which ended in mid-2002.
-The second was Operation Fingal, which involved leadership and a 2,000 strong contribution for a newly formed ISAF in Kabul after December 2001.
-Command was subsequently transferred to NATO ally Turkey several months later and the British contingent was scaled back to 300.
-Since then, all combat operations in Afghanistan have been conducted under Operation Herrick.
-After 2003, Operation Herrick increased in size and breadth to match ISAF's growing geographical intervention in Afghanistan.
+Operation Herrick superseded two previous efforts in Afghanistan which began in 2001: the first of these was Operation Veritas, an offensive combat operation of support during the United States invasion of Afghanistan that began in October 2001 and ended in July 2002, with the last major action being a sweep in east Afghanistan by 1,700 Royal Marines during Operation Jacana.
+The second was Operation Fingal, a peacekeeping mission for safety and security in Kabul that Britain along with nineteen other countries contributed to.
+Led by Major General John McColl, the UK was for its initial six months the leading ISAF force, with a contribution of 2,000 troops in the mission.
+Command was subsequently transferred to NATO ally Turkey as of June 2002, and the British contingent was scaled back to 300.
+After this point, all British combat operations in Afghanistan were conducted under Operation Herrick.
+Overall, there had been one British casualty before Herrick, namely Lance Corporal Darren George who suffered an accidental death during a security patrol caused by another British soldier.

-In December 2012 the UK Prime Minister David Cameron announced that 3,800 troops, almost half of the force serving in Helmand Province, would be withdrawn during 2013 with numbers to fall to approximately 5,200.
-The UK ceased all combat operations in Afghanistan and withdrew the last of its combat troops on 27 October 2014.
-Between 2001 and 24 July 2015 a total of 454 British military personnel died on operations in Afghanistan.

-With the end of combat operations, British military operations in Afghanistan focused on training as part of Operation Toral, the UK's contribution to the NATO Resolute Support Mission.
-This operation ended in July 2021.

 Strategy

+The goals of the UK and its allies in Afghanistan, as set in the UN mandate, was the development of Afghan institutions and protection of it and the local populace from Taliban insurgents, as well as ensuring that al-Qaeda do not regain a foothold in the country for the purpose of terrorism against Britain and other countries.
+In addition, then Prime Minister Tony Blair also cited the farming of opium, with 90% of heroin drugs in Britain's streets originating from Afghanistan, which Blair cited as another reason for supporting the US invasion of Afghanistan in 2001.

 It was the UK Government's position that the UK could not disengage from Afghanistan and so retained an active military presence until December 2014 (particularly Helmand province) because of the continued terrorist threat facing Britain and the world.
 Building a strong Afghan state is a long and difficult task.
 The Liberal–Conservative coalition government (May 2010 – May 2015) declared that Afghanistan was the UK's top foreign policy priority.

+Despite being the UK's largest operational military deployment as of 2008, the BBC described the operation in Iraq at the time as "by far the most high profile UK commitment overseas".